zilliztech/zdoc/docs/tutorials/collection/collection-and-index/manage-index.md

 ## Before you start{#before-you-start}

 Ensure you have created a collection.
-For details, refer to [Create Collection](./create-collection-2) and [Create Collection with Schema](./create-collection-with-schema).
+For details, refer to [Create Collection](./create-collection-2).

 ## Index collection{#index-collection}